docarray/docarray/README.md

 ## Get Started

+DocArray consists of two simple concepts:

+- **Document**: a data structure for easily representing nested, unstructured data.
+- **DocumentArray**: a container for efficiently accessing, processing, and understanding multiple Documents.

 Let's use DocArray and [Totally Looks Like](https://sites.google.com/view/totally-looks-like-dataset) dataset to build simple meme image search.
 The dataset contains 6016 image-pairs stored in `/left` and `/right`.
 Images that shares the same filename are perceptually similar.
 For example,

 <table>